nhubbard5/cse15l-lab-reports/lab1folder/Lab1.md

 3. \`cat does not return anything.
 Working directory: `/home
 This is not an error, however it is the cause of an infinite loop.
-Using
+Using Ctrl+C will stop the loop.
 ![Image](s3.png)

 ## Share an exmaple of using the command with a path to a directory as an argument.